Do cops know if a car has insurance? (2024 Answers)

 How License Plate Insurance Detection Helps Drivers

 State-imposed car insurance requirements aren’t in place to drain your bank account or put you in an orange jumpsuit.
+Car insurance requirements aim to offer financial support to you and other drivers in case of an accident.
+With electronic insurance detection, police can:

 • Get you back on the road more quickly – Because officers can access your insurance information before they approach your car, they spend less time reviewing and confirming your insurance status during a traffic stop.